 There’s nothing like a beautiful steaming bowl of a Wisconsin Style Beer Cheese and Bacon Soup in the Fall.
 This delightfully sinful soup contains Wisconsin-Style Cheddar, Amber Bock Beer, veggies, and Hickory Smoked Bacon in one delicious, warm, and inviting bowl.

-Wisconsin is notoriously famous for a few things The Green Bay Packers, the German-American population, Beer, and their delicious Cheddar Cheese.
-How can you go wrong combining all the above?
-Our family being of a Bavarian heritage on my dad’s side enjoys German- American recipes, and this is one we have all fallen in love with after having this tasty soup during one of our vacations to Black River Falls, Wisconsin in the early ’90s.
+Wisconsin is notoriously famous for The Green Bay Packers, the German-American population, Beer, and their delicious Cheddar Cheese.
+How can you go wrong by combining all the above?
+Our family, being of a Bavarian heritage on my dad’s side, enjoys German- American recipes, and this is one we have all fallen in love with after having this tasty soup during one of our vacations to Black River Falls, Wisconsin, in the early ’90s.